 No Universal Adherence

 Qantas Airlines has already said that when Australia opens its borders, only vaccinated passengers will be able to fly on incoming international flights, while Iceland, says Frommer, “will accept anyone who can prove they’ve either had the vaccine or already recovered from COVID-19.”
 The U.S. is requiring a negative COVID test for residents to re-enter from aboard, and has imposed a travel ban on foreign nationals from dozens of countries, including all of Europe, but is not yet requiring negative Covid tests for domestic travel.
 Dozens of other countries are floating the idea of a vaccine requirement for entry, though few have planted that flag just yet.

 Questions About Vaccines and Variants

 Amid all this confusion, the coronavirus itself continues to evolve.
 New variants from the U.K., South Africa, and Brazil have already made their way across the globe.
 Most vaccines show efficacy against the variants, but not at the same levels as they do against the earlier iterations of the virus.
 And even if we were all dealing with the same virus variant, we’re not all getting the same vaccine.
-The Pfizer and Moderna vaccines show roughly 95% efficacy, while Johnson & Johnson’s one-dose vaccine, still awaiting expected FDA approval, shows only 66% efficacy.
-Brazil, Turkey and Indonesia are among the countries using the Sinovac vaccine, which has shown an efficacy rate as low as 50.4%.
-On top of that, pile on the lack of long-term studies of vaccine duration—will travelers vaccinated this spring still be immune from the virus a year from now?
+The Pfizer and Moderna vaccines show roughly 95% efficacy, while Johnson & Johnson’s one-dose vaccine—distribution of which has been put on temporary pause —shows only 66% efficacy.
+Brazil, Turkey and Indonesia are among the countries using the Sinovac vaccine, which has shown an efficacy rate as low as 50.4% (although for more severe cases that would require hospitalization, the efficacy rate increases to 84%).
+On top of that, there has not been an opportunity for long-term studies of vaccine duration—will travelers vaccinated this spring still be immune from the virus a year from now?

 Are Airlines Onboard?